iam-Raja/Kube-Resources/storage/Readme.md

 **4.To access App's created with EbS**

-* Make sure LB-SG is opened on valid ports
+* Make sure LB-SG is opened on valid ports and instances opened on nodeport

 **5.To access App's created with EFS**
 * Allow Ec2-instance-SG on NFS protocol with EFS-SG